OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ![Decompilation of buttonClick function](Images/Chapters/0x06c/manual_reversing_ghidra_buttonclick_decompiled.png "Decompilation of buttonClick function")

 Now we have followed the complete flow and have all the information about the application flow.
-We also concluded that the 'hidden flag' is present in a label text and in order to determine the value of the label, we need to revisit *viewDidLoad()* function, and understand what is happening in the native function identified.
-Analysis of the native function is discussed in [Reviewing Disassembled Native Code](#Reviewing-Disassembled-Native-Code "Reviewing Disassembled Native Code").
+We also concluded that the hidden flag is present in a text label and in order to determine the value of the label, we need to revisit `viewDidLoad` function, and understand what is happening in the native function identified.
+Analysis of the native function is discussed in "[Reviewing Disassembled Native Code](#reviewing-disassembled-native-code "Reviewing Disassembled Native Code")".

 ##### Reviewing Disassembled Native Code